lhcb/starterkit-lessons/first-analysis-steps/asking-questions.md

 When people post replies or questions about your problem, follow them up.
 If you manage to solve your problem, tell the mailing list.

-> ## Love letters also known as private replies {.callout}
+{% callout "Love letters also known as private replies" %}
->
-> Please do not reply to questions privately.
-We are trying to solve a technical
-> issue, not writing lover letters.
-If you take the discussion
-> off the mailing list future generations will just see the question and no
-> solution.
-You will also miss out on help from others that did not chime
-> in to your first question but might be able to help later on.
+Please do not reply to questions privately.
+We are trying to solve a technical issue, not writing lover letters.
+If you take the discussion off the mailing list future generations will just see the question and no solution.
+You will also miss out on help from others that did not chime in to your first question but might be able to help later on.
+{% endcallout %}

 Once the problem is solved post a final message saying that the problem is solved and what the solution is.